rizkyzhang/code-journal/tech-notes/general/typescript/problems/node-req-type-error.md

+---
+tags:
+  - typescript-problem
+  - typescript-problem-config
+  - typescript-problem-express-js
+---

 ## Problem

 `Property 'user' does not exist on type 'Request<ParamsDictionary, any, any, ParsedQs, Record<string, any>>'` when doing this: `req.user = user`.

 ## Solution steps

-1. Create a types folder in your src directory
+1. Create a types folder in your `src` directory

-2. Create a folder within the types folder with the name of the package you intend to extend.
-(In this case express).
+2. Create a folder inside the types folder with the name of the package you intend to extend.
+(In this case `express`).

-3. Create an index.d.ts file in that folder
+3. Create an `index.d.ts` file in that folder

 ```
 src/